 Tom’s long term vision for the city is to continually enhance the downtown environment for businesses and residents while at the same time maintaining the strong, vibrant residential neighborhoods that have long characterized White Plains.
-Toward this end, he has prioritized playground renovations at neighborhood parks including Delfino, Turnure, and Kittrell.
+Toward this end, he has prioritized playground renovations at neighborhood parks.
 He also opened a new city park, the Bryant – Mamaroneck Park, which has a passive walking trail and features a popular StoryWalk.
-Tom has brought a number of new events to the downtown, including JazzFest, WinterFest Holiday Market, the Frightfully Fun Halloween Festival, an outdoor yoga event, and Shakespeare in the Park, to name a few.
-Under Tom’s initiative the City received grant funding to enhance Court Street, where a number of these events occur, as a premier event space.
+Tom has brought a number of new events to the downtown.
+Under Tom’s initiative, the City received grant funding to enhance Court Street, where a number of these events occur, as a premier event space.
 The enhancements make it easier and less expensive to hold events there.

 Mayor Roach has prioritized growing the number of affordable housing units in the city to ensure that White Plains remains a city that people of all income levels can call home and he has revamped the City's Affordable Rental Housing Program to ensure that more people will be eligible to participate in it.
 Under Mayor Roach, the city completed a comprehensive study of the area immediately surrounding the White Plains Metro-North station and will be moving forward with plans to revitalize that area with enhancements for all modes of transportation and mixed use development.
 The study was characterized by a never before seen level of public outreach and engagement.

 About the Mayor

-Tom enjoys spending time with his family, reading, skiing, and running.
+Tom enjoys spending time with his family, reading, skiing, live music, and running.
 He has a personal best in the NY Marathon of 2:47:47.